mkbabb/P2P-CI/README.md

 -   `LOOKUP`: lookup an RFC in the centralized index.
 -   `LISTALL`: list all RFCs in the centralized index.
 -   `DEL`: delete a peer, and all corresponding RFCs, from the centralized index.

+Requests from the client are output within the server's process; responses from the sever are output within the client's process.

 ## P2P